Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being a Thinking Model

 The follow-up methods of DPO can be categorized based on their primary contributions: loss-based modifications, supervision granularity and model simplification.
 For loss-based modifications, RSO \cite{rso} replaces the sigmoid loss with a hinge loss to improve training dynamics, while IPO \cite{IPO} introduces a regularization term in the training objective to mitigate overfitting.
 SamPO \cite{sampo} downsamples an equal number of features from positive and negative preferences to eliminate length bias.
 For supervision granularity, Token-level DPO\cite{token-dpo,RTO} refines the preference supervision signal from the sequence level down to the token level, and KTO\cite{KTO} leverages datasets labeled with binary signals to train LLMs, improving DPO’s performance in scenarios with imbalanced data.
 As for model simplification, OAIF \cite{OAIF} demonstrates the feasibility of converting DPO into an on-policy RFT framework, and CPO \cite{CPO} further eliminates the need for a reference model, validating its effectiveness on machine translation tasks.

 \textbf{STaR-like RFT.} STaR-like RFT \cite{zelikman2022star, ReST, singh2024beyond, DBLP:journals/tmlr/Dong0GZCPDZS023, V-STaR, yang-etal-2024-weak, dou-etal-2024-rest} is essentially a self-training approach, where $\pi_{ref}$ is discarded.
 Similar to DPO-like RFT, it requires collecting multiple reasoning trajectories and conclusions generated by $\pi_{rft}$ for the same input problem, and then partitioning them into correct and incorrect sets using strategies such as answer matching or self-consistency checks.
-In contrast, STaR-like RFT discards the incorrect reasoning set and fine-tunes the model on the correct set using the same objective as in the SFT stage, thereby steering the distribution of $\pi_{rft}$ toward correct reasoning trajectories.
+The difference is that STaR-like RFT fine-tunes the LLM only on the correct set using the same objective as in the SFT stage, thereby steering the distribution of $\pi_{rft}$ toward correct reasoning trajectories.